LocalBinNotFound/Image-Processing-Program/README.md

 libraries used: stb (included in the source code)

 GUI used: GTK3
-in terminal, type """brew install gtk+3"""
+in terminal, type
+'''
+brew install gtk+3
+'''